 Related: 97 Best Climate Change Quotes

-Topping charts in the UK, Outrage, and Optimism, talks on channeling the outrage they see online and on the streets into positive optimism for environmental change.
+Topping charts in the UK, Outrage, and Optimism, talks about channeling the outrage they see online and on the streets into positive optimism for environmental change.
 It is a weekly show hosted by Global Optimism founders Tom Rivett-Carnac and Christiana Figueres and their long-time friend and collaborator Paul Dickinson.

 They start each show with a summary of what made them feel outraged that day and a debate on climate.
 In their second season, every episode aims to inspire you to realize that sustainability issues are being addressed globally.

-You can find them on Twitter and other social media, further raising their voices sharing stories to encourage us to act optimistically for climate, sustainability, endangered species, and more.
+You can find them on Twitter and other social media, further raising their voices and sharing stories to encourage us to act optimistically for climate, sustainability, endangered species, and more.

-Listening to these podcasts will give you an idea of how to make the climate change movement more inclusive.
+Listening to these environmental podcasts will give you an idea of how to make the climate change movement more inclusive.
 This show ponders some big and timely questions with guests to inform anyone concerned about a more sustainable future.

 Through storytelling, Resources Radio speaks to its audience about current happenings that affect the world and its solutions.